 Canvas Health is a community mental health clinic (CMHC) with a broad level of community involvement and many innovative programs.
 We celebrated our 50th year in 2019.
 Our staff enjoy training and interns are accepted as valued colleagues.
 We foster an atmosphere in which we push interns toward excellence in practice while offering support and encouragement.
 Canvas Health serves persons with a wide variety of presenting conditions and places emphasis on developing interns' confidence and competence in serving a wide range of individuals, including persons with serious and persistent mental illness and children with severe emotional and behavior disturbance.
 Canvas Health focuses on evidence-based treatments and assessments, integrating science with practice.

 Canvas Health welcomes applicants of diverse cultural and socioeconomic backgrounds, ages, physical abilities, gender identities, sexual orientations, and religious/spiritual beliefs.
 The agency and the training program have a creative and committed focus on diversity training and cultural humility.
-We have expanded our offerings into other metro counties and are serving a broader range of diverse persons; we have developed clinic documentation in Spanish.
 Interns and supervisors complete a culture-sharing exercise toward the beginning of the training year, and activities designed to promote multicultural awareness are provided throughout the internship.
 A process/ countertransference group - facilitated by a staff person who is not in a supervisory role - is also made available to interns to nurture a safe space for self-reflection.

 A large base of clinical data from the agency's outcomes instruments is available for research projects.
 Interns and staff presented research using this database at APA from 2010 to 2015.
 In 2013 and 2016 interns and staff presented at the Collaborative Family Healthcare Association conference.
-We foster opportunities for outcomes measurement and program evaluation.
+We encourage interns to initiate projects in outcomes measurement and program evaluation.